-RA Systems (including CMSs) of Participant CAs and External RAs are required to be implemented as multi-server systems in a multi-tier network architecture.
-Such RA Systems consist of: (1) a web server layer, (2) an application layer, (3) an application database, and 4) an RA communication layer.
+RA Systems (including CMSs) of Participant CAs and External RAs are required to be implemented as multiserver systems in a multi-tier network architecture.
+Such RA Systems consist of:

+- 1. Aa web server layer,

+- 2. An application layer,

+- 3. An application database, and

+- 4. A RA communication layer.

 The web server layer is implemented in a DMZ network tier that is separated via a firewall receiving/sending network traffic from/to a public network (i.e. Internet).
 The application server layer and application database server are implemented in a secure network tier that does not directly receive any network traffic from a public network (e.g. internet).
-The RA communication layer is dedicated to communications between the application layer of the RA System and the IdenTrust CA. The RA Communication layer manages XKMS messages and the RA's
+The RA communication layer is dedicated to communications between the application layer of the RA System and the IdenTrust CA. The RA Communication layer manages XKMS messages and the RA's Cryptomodule.

-Cryptomodule.
 The application layer hosts the functionality that supports the LRA and Applicant/Subscriber functions explained in Section 1.3.2.
 External RAs are obligated by contract, this CPS and the IGC-CP to implement computer security controls consistent with this CPS and the IGC-CP.